-- You have 60 days to file an appeal. - Your 60 days start the day after you get a letter from Social Security denying your application.
-Social Security will assume you got the letter 5 days after the date on it, unless you show them you didn't get it within the 5-day period. - You can have a lawyer, friend, or someone else help you, as listed on the form.
+- You have 60 days to file an appeal, starting the day after you get a letter from Social Security denying your application.
+Social Security will assume you got the letter 5 days after the date on it, unless you show them you didn't get it within the 5-day period. - You can have a lawyer, friend, or someone else help you.